kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 A good summary is probably at least a paragraph in length.
 -->

 This proposal introduces a new option, `scale-delay-time`, in the CPU Manager static policy.
-The `scale-delay-time` option specifies the minimum delay before the updated cpuset is applied when a container scales down.
+The `scale-delay-time` option ensures the updated cpuset is not applied sooner than the specified delay after a container scale-down event.

-This proposal also extends the downward API volume to expose the CPU state, such as assigned cpuset, which is controlled by the `DownwardAPIAssignedResources` feature gate.
+This proposal also extends the downward API volume to expose the CPUs assigned to containers.
+This extension is controlled by the new `DownwardAPIAssignedResources` feature gate.

-Together, these two features allow latency-sensitive applications to obtain the assigned cpuset in advance via the downward API, enabling workloads to prepare for CPU removal during the guaranteed delay window `scale-delay-time`, thus avoiding performance degradation caused by sudden CPU loss.
+Together, these two features allow latency-sensitive applications to obtain the assigned cpuset in advance via the downward API.
+This enables workloads to prepare for CPU removal triggered by scale-down within the guaranteed delay window `scale-delay-time`.
+As a result, performance degradation caused by sudden CPU loss is avoided.

 ## Motivation